If you’re looking for pristine mountain scenery, Jasper’s condo-free Marmot Basin makes the most of its spectacular national-park setting.

 This roomy, comfortable property, one of many hotels along Connaught Drive, is home to three eateries, a heated indoor pool and a soaring atrium.

-This dependable chain option features family suites with kitchens and fireplaces, as well as an indoor pool, steam room, hot tub, sauna, and restaurant and lounge.
+This dependable option features family suites with kitchens and fireplaces, as well as an indoor pool, steam room, hot tub, sauna, and restaurant and lounge.
 And it’s pet-friendly (bonus points).

 This 283-hectare estate on Lac Beauvert features dozens of upscale cedar chalets and opulent cabins, along with upscale trappings such as a 930-square-metre spa and lavish shopping concourse.
 The main lodge, meanwhile, is textbook rustic luxury.